Guac0/TAS-Unit-Mod/README.md

 While the developers have avoided using copyrighted assets, either as placeholders or as release assets, we acknowledge that some of our 3rd-party-provided assets (repacked addons, guest developer contributions) may be copyrighted without our knowledge.
 If you are the owner of copyrighted assets contained in this repository, contact us for a swift removal.

 This mod contains PBOs from other mods.
 These are always authorized repacks, and no edits to them have been made unless otherwise specified.
-For our original PBOs, we may occasionally look at other scripts/mods for learning how to do things so some code may be similar, but we take pride in figuring out how to make things ourselves.
+For our original PBOs, we may occasionally look at other scripts/mods for learning how to do things so some code may be similar, but the end product is our own.